Home

 Sadly, all the options take us back to the situation that most transwomen faced before c.2004 - exclusion from competitive sport with genetically XX cis women at the highest level.

-Looking further forward, it seems likely that in order to reduce potential legal problems, some of the smaller sports that most obviously favour transwoman will simply be removed from the programme of major sporting events.
-Obvious examples are Weight Lifting and Boxing, the inclusion of these in the Olympics has become increasingly controversial and they would be relatively easy to drop, perhaps as early as 2028.
+Looking further forward, it seems likely that in order to reduce potential legal problems, some of the minor sports that most obviously favour transwomen will simply be removed from the programme of sporting events.
+Examples are Weight Lifting and Boxing, the inclusion of these in the Olympics has become increasingly controversial and they would be relatively easy to drop, perhaps as early as 2028.

 PE02072A.gif (2034 bytes) Back to Articles